 Background: The President’s Export Council was first established by Executive Order on December 20, 1973 to advise the President on matters relating to U.S. export trade and to report to the President on its activities and recommendations for expanding U.S. exports.
 The President’s Export Council was renewed most recently by Executive Order 13652 of September 30, 2013, for the two-year period ending September 30, 2015.
 This Committee is established in accordance with the provisions of the Federal Advisory Committee Act (FACA), as amended, 5 U.S.C.
 App.

-Public Submissions: The public is invited to submit written statements to the President’s Export Council by C.O.B.
+Public Submissions: The public is invited to submit written statements to the President’s Export Council.
+Statements must be received by C.O.B.
 December 5, 2014 by either of the following methods:

 Electronic Submissions

 Submit statements electronically to Tricia Van Orden, Executive Secretary, President’s Export Council via email: tricia.vanorden@trade.gov.